dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 the sets of ideas that people group together.
 We see this a lot with
 reboots: people want the franchise to be rebooted, so they can relive the myths they love as though they were new again. *Just a little bit of this* is *great*.
 Just a little bit.
-Too much rockin of the foundations is a bad thing.
+Too much rockin' of the foundations is a bad thing.
 This style of cardinal distortion can be contained to a single work.

-And by distorting causality, some seriously cool Dr. Strange ish is possible.
-In otherwords, by breaking logic or altering the structure of ideas brought to life by words, new possibilities are available.
+And by distorting causality, some seriously cool Dr. Strange ish becomes possible.
+In other words, by breaking logic or altering the structure of ideas brought to life by words, new possibilities are available.
+This aspect of *Virtual Reality* excites me.
-This is something that excites me about *Virtual Reality*.
 No, it is not the simulation of reality that stimulates my imagination.
 It is that the very foundations of reality can be broken and a coherent world can be made and consumed viscerally.
 The rules of physics can be remade.
 And this can be done with fiction, writing and cinema as well.
 This is what frustrates me about first person shooters and other overly realistic video games.
 Why would you want to escape to a